-Herbs are used for a wide range of health concerns.
-Many herbal medicines fall somewhere between being a food and a drug and can be used to support general health.
-They are also used for specific health conditions, chronic disorders, and ailments not treated by drugs.
-Herbs are sometimes used as a primary medicine and other times as support for other therapies.
+Herbs are used for a wide range of health issues.
+Many herbal medicines fall somewhere between being a food and a drug.
+They are commonly used to support one's general health.
+They are also used for specific health conditions and chronic disorders as a primary medicine or in conjunction with other therapies and medications

 For more serious conditions, an informed choice should be based on information from knowledgeable persons and resources.
-When looking to treat a serious health concern, consult an experienced herbalist, as it can be difficult to find reliable information.
+When looking to treat a serious health concern, consult an experienced herbalist and other health care providers.